Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Moved remaining elements from controller layer into main editor.
 * Two new properties allow controlling field visibility and css classes for editing.
 * Removed action handlers, action events and transitions from controller layer.
-* Removed dsl properties for view layer, event listeners and transform objects.
+* Removed DSL properties for view layer, event listeners and transform objects.
 * Added `expandedSource` and `expandedTarget` properties to relationships for controlling their editing display type in Symfony Forms terminology.
 The `useChecks` property of list fields has been renamed to `expanded` accordingly.
 * The `metaData` extension is deprecated and does not have any effect anymore in the generator.
 If you need meta data create a normal entity for them instead (#854).
 * It is now possible to define for each field whether it should be visible on view pages, visible on display pages and whether it may be used for sorting or not (#858).